-- Check the unit's nameplate to determine if the unit is correct for the intended application.
+- 2. Check the unit's nameplate to determine if the unit is correct for the intended application.
 The power supply must be adequate for both the unit and all accessories. - 3.
 Check to be sure the refrigerant charge has been retained during shipment.
-Access to 1/4" flare pressure taps may be gained by removing the furnace compartment access panel.

-LOCATIONS AND RECOMMENDATIONS
+LOCATIONS AND RECOMMENDATIONS -